YoYoGames/GMEXT-Facebook/docs/guide_setup.md

 ### OAuth

 OAuth uses the **App ID** set above and additionally requires an **OAuth Redirect URL**.
-This is the URL to which Facebook will send the code it generates after you make the initial request using either ${function.fb_login} (SDK platforms) or ${function.fb_login_oauth} (other platforms or as an alternative login method on SDK platforms).
+This is the URL to which Facebook will send the code it generates after you make the initial request using ${function.fb_login_oauth} (on non-SDK platforms or as an alternative login method on SDK platforms).

-You can, for example, add the Firebase extension to your project and make use of the [Firebase Cloud Functions](https://github.com/YoYoGames/GMEXT-Firebase/wiki/cloud_functions) to make the request for the token.
+One example of how you could handle the server code needed to exchange the authorisation code for the access token is by making use of the [Firebase Cloud Functions](https://github.com/YoYoGames/GMEXT-Firebase/wiki/cloud_functions).

+See: ${page.guide_login}

 ## Adding Facebook Functions

-When adding Facebook integration to your game, we recommend that you create *a persistent* controller object that will be added to the very first room of your game and persist throughout.
-This is because a lot of the Facebook functionality *is asynchronous* and so it's better to have a single object that is dedicated to dealing with the different callbacks, although your buttons and things themselves don't have to be persistent.
+When adding Facebook integration to your game, we recommend that you create a *persistent* controller object that will be added to the very first room of your game and persist throughout.
+This is because a lot of the Facebook functionality is *asynchronous* and so it's better to have a single object that is dedicated to dealing with the different callbacks, although your buttons and things themselves don't have to be persistent.
 The rest of this tutorial assumes you have such an object in your game.

 ### Logging In